defeat the enemy, strongholds and spiritual warfare

 Anything you spend on your business is a tax deduction, meaning it comes off your top-line revenue.
 It’s the equivalent of saving 25-30% on every transaction.

-All I carry in my wallet is one personal credit card and one business credit card.
-As long as you can pay your credit cards off at the end of the month, you should definitely use them.
-That business credit card will still be in your personal name unless you own a warehouse with a lot of expensive equipment in it.
-You’re not going to get credit in your business’ name because a business isn’t an entity.
-A business has no ability to pay bills without a human being to pay those bills.
+I carry only one personal and one business credit card in my wallet.
+You should use your credit cards as long as you can pay them off at the end of the month.
+That business credit card will still be in your name unless you own a warehouse with expensive equipment.

 Financial Basics #2: Incorporating